The Philosophy of Art and Beauty course cover

 Dr. Daniel McInerny

 Dr. Daniel McInerny received his B.A. degree in English from the University of Notre Dame before going on to complete his M.A. and Ph.D. in philosophy at The Catholic University of America in Washington, D.C.
 Among his other academic appointments, from 2003 to 2009 he was an associate director of the Notre Dame Center for Ethics and Culture.
-He joined the philosophy department at Christendom in the fall of 2019.
-His scholarly work focuses on questions at the intersection of art and the moral life.

 WHAT YOU'LL LEARN